dfbarrero/aiCourse/assignments/r2p2/introduction.md

 You can get all the arguments to R2P2 passing the argument ```--help```.

-# Basic configuration files manipulation
+## Basic configuration files manipulation
+ciudad
 R2P2 stores all its configuration under the folder "conf/".
 There are three types of configuration files:

 - Scenarios, which contain the physical environment in which the robot is placed in.